Monday, October 14, 2024

 www.makinglifecount.net

-Sunday, March 17, 2024
+Sunday, August 25, 2024

-Receive these devotionals (free) by email: You can subscribe in the box on the right at www.kentcrockett.blogspot.com NOTE: The subscription box will NOT usually appear on your smart phone, but it can be seen on your computer (or by opening the “desktop site” feature on your phone.)
+RECEIVE THESE DEVOTIONALS FREE by EMAIL: You can subscribe in the box on the right at www.kentcrockett.blogspot.com NOTE: The subscription box will NOT usually appear on your smart phone, but it can be seen on your computer (or by opening the “desktop site” feature on your phone.)

 Making Life Count Ministries